 ♦Donate gluten-free foods to a shelter or soup kitchen near you – help a fellow gluten-free person have a good meal.

 ♦Share the love: invite a friend to your house for dinner and show them how delicious gluten free can be!
 Even with social distancing, outdoor picnics or delivering goodies to a friend’s doorstep can still be a great way to introduce others to better gluten free food and make their day!

 What are some ways you resolve to live a better gluten free lifestyle this year?
 Are you setting an intention?

 To hear more, listen to the podcast of my radio show on Gluten-Free New Year’s Resolutions!

-*Some links may be affiliate links or links to product sponsors.
+*Some products have been provided to me by brands free of charge; some links may be affiliate links or links to product sponsors.
 As always, all opinions are my own.
 See my disclosure policy for more information.
 Working with select brands I love allows me to keep bringing you free recipes, and I hope that in the process, you’ll learn about some of the safe gluten free products I choose for my family.
 Thanks so much for your support!